atp800/wildatlas/src/content/travel/reef-safe-sunscreens.md

 **Sunblock** is usually used to refer to mineral-based suncreams, on the basis that they works as a physical barrier, scattering the sun's rays.
 In reality, though, they also they also absorb UV like chemical sunscreens.
 They typically contains minerals like zinc oxide or titanium dioxide.

-Ultimately, these terms are often used interchangeably, and personally I just called them all sunscreens.
+Ultimately though, these terms are often used interchangeably, and personally I just called them all sunscreens.
 In terms of effectiveness, neither chemical or mineral-based options have a real advantage.
-If you’re interested in the science though, take a look at this article: <https://labmuffin.com/how-do-sunscreens-work-the-science-with-video/>
+If you’re interested in the science behind each of them, take a look at this article: <https://labmuffin.com/how-do-sunscreens-work-the-science-with-video/>

 &nbsp;